 D-SCRIPT is a deep learning method for predicting a physical interaction between two proteins given just their sequences.
 It generalizes well to new species and is robust to limitations in training data size.
-Its design reflects the intuition that for two proteins to physically interact, a subset of amino acids from each protein should be in con-tact with the other.
+Its design reflects the intuition that for two proteins to physically interact, a subset of amino acids from each protein should be in contact with the other.
 The intermediate stages of D-SCRIPT directly implement this intuition, with the penultimate stage in D-SCRIPT being a rough estimate of the inter-protein contact map of the protein dimer.
 This structurally-motivated design enhances the interpretability of the results and, since structure is more conserved evolutionarily than sequence, improves generalizability across species.

-D-SCRIPT is described in the paper “Sequence-based prediction of protein-protein interactions: a structure-aware interpretable deep learning model” by Sam Sledzieski, Rohit Singh, Lenore Cowen and Bonnie Berger.
+D-SCRIPT is described in the paper “D-SCRIPT translates genome to phenome with sequence-based, structure-aware, genome-scale predictions of protein-protein interactions” by Sam Sledzieski, Rohit Singh, Lenore Cowen and Bonnie Berger.